-Fabulous artworks of Vincent Van Gogh as well as brilliant painting called Christ of Saint John of the Cross, drawn by popular Salvador Dali are among the gems gathered in the collection of this museum.
+Fabulous artworks of Vincent Van Gogh, as well as a brilliant painting called Christ of Saint John of the Cross, drawn by popular Salvador Dali, are among the gems gathered in the collection of this museum.

-The collection of Arms and Armour on the other hand is wonderful.
-It features Milan-made Avant Armour, which was crafted around 1440 and is believed to be the earliest plate armor in the world, as well as some others remarkable items.
+The collection of Arms and Armour, on the other hand, is wonderful.
+It features Milan-made Avant Armour, which was crafted around 1440 and is believed to be the earliest plate armor in the world, as well as some other remarkable items.

 Undoubtedly the most significant historic landmark of Glasgow.
 Also known as Saint Mungo Cathedral or the High Kirk of Glasgow, this fabulous architectural masterpiece was built in the 12th century.
 The cathedral is visible from almost every corner of the city.
 While the outside is an amazing architectural wonder, inside of the cathedral is a majestic art of work.